cursivecode/audit/README.md

 # audit

-A Clojure library for verify map data
+A Clojure library for verifying map data

 ## Installation